andrew/ultimate-awesome/README.md

 - [awesome-links](https://github.com/StarZ3r0/awesome-links) - A curated list of amazingly awesome resources.
 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
-- [awesome-3d-base-models](https://github.com/wendashi/awesome-3d-base-models) - Similar to the 2D Base Model, 3D Base Model is a bridge between images and 3D data.
 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.
 - [Awesome-VideoLLM-Papers](https://github.com/yyyujintang/Awesome-VideoLLM-Papers) - This repository compiles a list of papers related to Video LLM.